 A front yard landscape easy enough for the average homeowner to install would include simple features such as plant beds and a paver pathway leading to the front door.

-To buy the necessary equipment and materials for this project, you would spend about $2,680 total.
-Comparatively, hiring a professional to install the same landscape would cost around $3,438 based on national average prices.
+To buy the necessary equipment and materials for this project, you would spend about $2,680 in total.
+And if you are wondering, “How much does a landscaper cost?” hiring a pro to install the same landscape would cost around $3,438 based on national average prices.

-You could save almost $1,000 by installing the landscape features yourself, but you’ll spend a significant amount of time and effort building your flower bed and pathway.
+You could save almost $1,000 on landscaping rates by installing the features yourself, but you’ll spend a significant amount of time and effort building your flower bed and pathway.

 For the necessary equipment for basic yard maintenance, you would pay a one-time cost of about $586.
 Regular maintenance by professionals runs around $133 to $370 per month nationally.